Asheville’s music economy by the numbers

 What can you do?

 By showing up consistently to local shows, paying for tickets and merchandise, and supporting independent venues, you can help create more reliable income streams for artists.
-To put it in practice, you can get started by heading to our events calendar and picking out a show from a local venue you haven’t visited before or a band you haven’t heard.
+May we suggest getting started by heading to our events calendar and picking out a show from a local venue you haven’t visited before or a band you haven’t heard.